About Me

 By Peter Flegg

 From time to time Geoff passed on to his readers the benefit of detailed comment and advice from well-known mushroom personalities.
 Among those with whom he shared this column have been Sylvia Hensby who took issue with him on the effect of green mould.
-Mariet Vedder who wrote him a detailed letter on the skills of picking mushrooms and John Fletcher who wrote about evaporation.
+Mariet Vedder who wrote him a detailed letter on the skills of picking mushrooms (page 10 on Pdf) and John Fletcher who wrote about evaporation.

 To drive his points home he would frequently deliver short, snappy sayings...